Why Does B2B Content Marketing Beyond Lead Generation Matter?

-There is no denying that content marketing is essential for B2B companies.
-However, in this regard, another question appears: Are B2B companies exploring all the possibilities that content marketing offers?
+Content marketing is essential for B2B companies.
+However, another question arises: Are B2B companies exploring all the possibilities content marketing offers?

 According to a 2018 study by the Content Marketing Institute, around 58% of B2B brands use content marketing mostly for lead generation.

-While it is true that lead generation is important, it’s high time that B2B companies start using their content marketing strategies to achieve a lot more than improved leads.
+While lead generation is important, it’s high time B2B companies used their content marketing strategies to achieve much more than just more leads.
 Now you’re wondering: Why is this necessary?

 There are many good reasons why and how B2B companies and businesses can go the extra mile and explore the boundless possibilities of content marketing.